 An offence is committed if a person in charge of a dog fails to clean up its faeces in an area where the Dogs Fouling of Land Act 1996 applies.
 That is in a public place or private place where the public have access.
 (There are certain exemptions).

-Following a rise in the number of complaints of dog fouling in the village the local council’s Street Scene team will be targeting the village in an effort to promote and enforce responsible dog ownership, similar to that carried out recently in Upton upon Severn where two fixed penalty notices and three warning letters were issued.
+Following a rise in the number of complaints of dog fouling in the village the Malvern Hills District Council’s Street Scene team will be targeting the area in an effort to promote and enforce responsible dog ownership.

 BE A RESPONSIBLE DOG OWNER